nextflow-io/nextflow/docs/azure.rst

 Get started
 -------------

-1 - Create Batch account in Azure portal.
-Take note of the Batch account name and key.
+1 - Create a Batch account in Azure portal.
+Take note of the account name and key.

+2 - Make sure to adjust your quotas on the pipeline's needs.
+There are limits on certain resources associated with the Batch account.
+Many of these limits are default quotas applied by Azure at the subscription or account level.
+Quotas impact on the number of Pools, CPUs and Jobs you can create at any given time.

-2 - Make sure to have a Azure Blob Storage account in the same location where the Batch account was created.
+3 - Create a Storage account and, within, an Azure Blob Container in the same location where the Batch account was created.
+Take note of the account name and key.

+4 - Associate the Blob Storage account with the Azure Batch account.

-3 - Make sure your pipeline processes specifies one or more Docker containers by using the :ref:`process-container` directive.
+5 - Make sure your pipeline processes specify one or more Docker containers by using the :ref:`process-container` directive.

-4 - The container images need to be published into Docker registry such as `Docker Hub <https://hub.docker.com/>`_, `Quay <https://quay.io/>`_ or `Azure Container Registry <https://docs.microsoft.com/en-us/azure/container-registry/>`_ that can be reached by Azure Batch environment.
+6 - The container images need to be published into Docker registry such as `Docker Hub <https://hub.docker.com/>`_, `Quay <https://quay.io/>`_ or `Azure Container Registry <https://docs.microsoft.com/en-us/azure/container-registry/>`_ that can be reached by Azure Batch environment.

-5 - Specify the Azure Batch :ref:`executor <azurebatch-executor>` in the pipeline configuration file.

 A minimal configuration looks like the following snippet::